Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/09-bootstrapping-kubernetes-workers.md

 }
 ```

-Check the logs as well for any errors:
+Check the status of `containerd`, `kubelet`, and `kube-proxy` for any errors:

 ```
-  systemctl logs containerd kubelet kube-proxy
+  systemctl status containerd kubelet kube-proxy
 ```

 Also check kernal logs for any errors regarding the file system: